rayangdn/thymio-epfl/report.md

 #### Considerations
 - Our implementation of global navigation does not account for dynamic obstacles, as we intentionally avoid using camera vision to update obstacles when new ones are detected.
 This approach is designed to test and challenge the local navigation system, which is capable of reacting to unexpected and unknown obstacles.
 If the path becomes blocked, we handle recovery by recomputing a new global path, after performing local obstacle avoidance.

 - The potential issues arising from treating the robot as a point, in terms of robot kinematics and dynamics, are taken care of in the Local Navigation module, where we establish a MAX_ROTATION_SPEED, a MIN_TRANSLATION_SPEED, a MAX_TRANSLATION_SPEED and much more. ???

-((- Additionally, one may observe that the global paths outputted by the visibility graph algorithm are angular (visibility graphs naturally produce straight-line segments), not possessing any smoothness at all.
-This is done intentionally, in order to simplify the robot dynamics to the maximum extent possible, as implementing a gradually increasing angular velocity, or multiple reorientations, may exacerbate error, rather than doing a punctual re-orientation.
-(WE ONLY DO STRAIGHT LINES?? should always have w = 0, except at waypoints, Robot orientation at waypoints).
-Indeed, we are prioritizing geometric optimality over smooth paths.
-COMPARISON TO GRID-BASED MAPS??.
-This graph + algorithm allows us to construct a path that seeks to minimise the complexity of motion control, in a bid to minimise the magnification of motion control error. ))

 #### Future Improvements
 - The Visibility Graph does not account for map boundaries.
 As a result, if an obstacle is close to the map's edge, the graph may generate a path that goes outside the map to reach the goal, even if there isn’t enough space for the robot to pass between the obstacle and the boundary.
 This occurs because the ==shortest_path()== computation imposes no constraints to ensure the path remains within the map's defined area.
 When attempting to enforce such constraints, we observed that the extended corner of an obstacle near the map boundary may fall outside the map.
 This causes the entire obstacle to be invalidated and treated as nonexistent, leading the graph to incorrectly assume there is no obstacle and to generate a path that crosses directly over it.
 This limitation in our implementation highlights an opportunity for improvement, as designing a custom visibility graph algorithm could better handle such edge cases.

+- The requirements of this project do not allow repositioning of obstacles during the experiment.
+If this were a requirement, dynamic obstacle handling capability to update paths based on newly detected obstacles from the vision system should be added.

-- The worst-case complexity for constructing the Visibility Graph is at least O(n^2), where n is the number of vertices (corners of obstacles, goal/start positions, etc.).
+- The worst-case complexity for constructing the Visibility Graph is at least O(n²log n)( https://github.com/TaipanRex/pyvisgraph/tree/master), where n is the number of vertices.
 This arises in scenarios where all vertices are mutually visible, requiring visibility checks for every pair of vertices.
 While this complexity is manageable in static environments with relatively few obstacles, it becomes prohibitively high in dense or highly complex environments with many obstacles, where the number of vertices and potential edges can grow rapidly.
 Such situations can lead to significant computational overhead, making the approach impractical for real-time applications.
-Alternatives like Rapidly-exploring Random Trees (RRTs), Potential Fields, and Grid-based methods (e.g., A*, D*) offer more scalable solutions, each with trade-offs in efficiency and path quality.
+Alternatives like Rapidly-exploring Random Trees (RRTs (https://theclassytim.medium.com/robotic-path-planning-rrt-and-rrt-212319121378)), Potential Fields, and Grid-based methods (e.g., A*, D*,(https://www.sciencedirect.com/science/article/pii/S1474667016327410)) offer more scalable solutions, improving in some cases computational efficiency O(nlog n), each with trade-offs in efficiency and path quality.
-((- Alternative methods that address these challenges include: (1) Rapidly-exploring Random Trees (RRTs), which are particularly suited for dynamic environments and can quickly generate feasible paths; (2) Potential Fields, which are simpler but prone to issues like getting stuck in local minima; and (3) Grid-based methods (e.g., A*, D*), which are easier to implement and computationally efficient, though they may produce less smooth paths compared to Visibility Graphs.
-These alternatives can better balance computational complexity and adaptability in environments with a large number of obstacles.))

 ## Local Navigation